NethServer/nethserver-dc/README.rst

     Before applying this procedure, read carefully the `official Samba wiki page
     <https://wiki.samba.org/index.php/Changing_the_IP_Address_of_a_Samba_AD_DC>`_.

-The IP address of nsdc containter must be in the same network of the bridged green interface.
+The IP address of nsdc container must be in the same network of the bridged green interface.
 If needed, first change the address of the green interface, then proceed with the following.

 Example, change the network address: